 The firm should provide details of these arrangements within an engagement letter or similar.
 A suggested wording is:

-'If, for any reason, I am unable to run my practice, I have made arrangements for the completion of any unfinished authorised legal services work and/or estate administration work to clients.
+'If, for any reason, I am unable to run my practice, I have made arrangements for the completion of any unfinished probate or estate administration work to clients.
 [Add details of the person that the client can contact.]'